Skip to content

 MARK DAVIS BAKELITE

-The vintage Bakelite used in our products is an example of recycling in its purest form.
-By repurposing material that cannot be recycled, we prevent it from entering the waste stream in the first place.
-By creatively using it like a precious material, we elevate it to a point of spectacular beauty and high desirability.
+The vintage Bakelite used in our work is recycling in its purest form.
+By repurposing a material that cannot be recycled, we help keep it out of the waste stream and give it a new life as something of lasting beauty and desirability.

-Mark Davis bakelite jewels are closer to postmodern “ivory” masterpieces than to common plastic jewelry.
-The exacting techniques of working the bakelite are similar to those employed for natural ivory, but without ivory’s associated ecological devastation.
-In addition, the bakelite offers a range of colors and patterns that are unique and remarkable in their own right.
+Mark Davis Bakelite jewels are closer to postmodern “ivory” masterpieces than to common plastic jewelry.
+The material demands exacting handwork similar to techniques once used for natural ivory, without ivory’s associated ecological devastation.
+Its colors and patterns are exceptional in their own right.

-For the sake of simplicity, we use the term “bakelite” with a lowercase “b” as a blanket term to identify a wide range of vintage thermosetting resins.
-These include Bakelite, Catalin, Prystal, Beetle, Galalith and others.
+For simplicity, we use “bakelite” with a lowercase “b” as a broad term for vintage thermosetting resins, including Bakelite, Catalin, Prystal, Beetle, Galalith, and others.
 All of the bakelite we use is vintage material.
-We literally search the world in our quest for material that is appropriate for our fine jewelry.
-We cannibalize material from wherever we find it, including old clocks, jukeboxes, game pieces, lamps and billiard balls.
+We search globally for material suited to fine jewelry, reclaiming it from sources that include old clocks, jukeboxes, game pieces, lamps, and billiard balls.

-Thermosetting resins cannot be melted and reformed: We process the material by hand with labor-intensive techniques.
-Every piece is individually subjected to a combination of sawing, carving, filing, sanding and polishing.
-All work is done by hand in our South Carolina workshop.
+Thermosetting resins cannot be melted and reformed.
+Each piece is shaped by hand through sawing, carving, filing, sanding, and polishing in our South Carolina workshop.

 MARK DAVIS WOOD

-The woods used in Mark Davis jewelry are selected for their natural beauty, durability, and sustainability.
-We use woods from managed resources or naturally fallen trees, as well as wood reclaimed from architectural demolition.
-All woods are presented in their natural colors: We do not dye, stain, or paint them.
-Depending on the physical characteristics of the type of wood used, the pieces are finished with a natural wax or a more durable lacquer.
+The woods used in Mark Davis jewelry are selected for natural beauty, durability, and sustainability.
+We use wood from managed resources and naturally fallen trees, as well as material reclaimed from architectural demolition.
+Every wood is shown in its natural color: we do not dye, stain, or paint it.
+Depending on the wood, pieces are finished with natural wax or durable lacquer.

 MARK DAVIS GOLD AND PLATINUM

-We use only recycled eighteen karat gold and platinum in our jewelry.
-All of our precious metals come from suppliers that are as committed to environmental stewardship as we are.
+We use only recycled eighteen-karat gold and platinum in our jewelry, sourced from suppliers committed to environmental stewardship.

 OTHER NOVEL MATERIALS

-Please visit the sustainability section of our website to learn more about our commitment to environmental responsibility and how our materials form a core part of that commitment.
+Visit our Sustainability section to learn more about our environmental responsibility and the role materials play in that commitment.